AngeloAyranji/superhack-subgraph/README.md

 # superhack-subgraph
-A subgraph to index transactions of a specific contract address
+A subgraph to index transactions of a specific contract address used in the superhack hackathon